ggtrd/helmautomatix/README.md

 etc...
 ```

-Repositories written in this list must match with repositories listed with
+Repositories written in this list must match with repositories listed from this command:
 ```
 helm repo list
 ```